 We then evaluate four well-known aggregation techniques (Federated Averaging (baseline) \citep{mcmahan2017communicationefficient}, Krum \citep{krumpaper}, Median and Trimmed Mean \citep{medianpaper}).
 Finally, we study the feasibility of creating a more robust aggregator using the existing aggregation methods.

-Our large-scale study eventually consists of 496 configurations, each executed ten times (i.e., 4,960 models trained and tested) to account for the randomness of algorithms.
+Our large-scale study consists of 496 configurations, each executed 10 times (i.e., 4,960 models trained and tested) to account for the randomness of algorithms.
 The results show that even the baseline FL aggregator (Federated Averaging) is quite robust against mutation operators on the generic image datasets.
-However, we see that the Overlap mutator causes noticeable damage when applied to the medical dataset.
-Furthermore, our findings show that all examined attacks are effective against the baseline, but attacks that poison the model are more effective, as expected.
+However, the Overlap mutator causes noticeable damage when applied to the medical dataset.
+Furthermore, our findings show that all examined attacks are effective against the baseline aggregator, but attacks that poison the model are more effective, as expected.

 Our comparison of FL aggregators shows that Krum faces issues on more non-iid datasets and does not work as well as others, where all clients are benign.
 We also observe that no single aggregation method can resist all the attacks (i.e., each has pros and cons).
-In other words, the FL aggregator's degree of robustness depends on the dataset, the attack, and other factors like the data distribution.
-Finally, considering these strengths and weaknesses of aggregators, we propose a simple ensemble of existing methods for aggregation.
+In other words, the FL aggregator's robustness depends on the dataset, the attack, and other factors like the data distribution.
+Finally, considering these strengths and weaknesses of aggregators, we propose a simple ensemble of existing aggregators.
 The results show that the ensemble aggregator can perform as well or even better than any of the aggregators alone in 75\% cases and achieves the highest accuracy on average.